coky-t/owasp-mastg-ja/Document/0x05d-Testing-Data-Storage.md

 android:allowBackup="true"
 ```

-If the value is set to **true**, investigate whether the app saves any kind of sensitive data, either by reading the source code, or inspecting the files in the app data directory after using it extensively.
+If the value is set to **true**, investigate whether the app saves any kind of sensitive data, check the test case "Testing for Sensitive Data in Local Storage".

+##### Cloud
 Regardless of using either key/value or auto backup, it needs to be identified:
 * what files are sent to the cloud (e.g. SharedPreferences),
 * if the files contain sensitive information,
 * if sensitive information is protected through encryption before sending it to the cloud.

-##### 自動バックアップ
+**自動バックアップ**
 When setting the attribute `android:allowBackup` to true in the manifest file, auto backup is enabled.
 The attribute `android:fullBackupOnly` can also be used to activate auto backup when implementing a backup agent, but this is only available from Android 6.0 onwards.
 Other Android versions will be using key/value backup instead.

 ```xml
 android:fullBackupOnly